7 Best Fall Mountain Bike Rides in Santa Cruz

-With the new year in full swing, hypotheses are starting to swirl regarding the next big trends.
-These trends translate into everything from fashion and home decor to dining experiences and food-delivery methods.
-This year, the food trends lead us to believe there will be a great resurgence of small plates, which can only mean one thing: It’s tapas time.
+Trends in California often translate into everything from fashion and home decor to dining experiences and food-delivery methods.
+This year, the food trends lead us to believe there will be a great resurgence of small plates, which can only mean one thing: it’s tapas time.

-According to industry leaders like Whole Foods, Michelin Guide, and acclaimed chefs, we are in for all kinds of innovative culinary delights this year.
-These creations are said to include probiotic-heavy ingredients like pickled vegetables, plant-based proteins, more interactive dishes that encourage human engagement instead of phone usage, and tasting menus that give chefs the flexibility to experiment with interesting flavor combinations and textures.
+According to industry leaders like Whole Foods, the Michelin Guide, and chefs interviewed by Food and Wine, we are in for all kinds of innovative culinary delights this year.
+These creations are said to include probiotic-heavy ingredients like pickled vegetables, plant-based proteins, more interactive dishes that encourage human engagement instead of phone usage and tasting menus that give chefs the flexibility to experiment with interesting flavor combinations and textures.
 In addition, restaurants are rumored to favor a fast-casual approach—with bar seating ideal for ordering several rounds of small plates, open kitchens where customers can feel closer to the action, and a level of do-it-yourself such as ordering at a counter, getting water from communal pitchers, or clearing your own dishes at the end of the meal.

 In the spirit of trends and innovation, we went out in search of the best tapas restaurants throughout the state.

-What was once an industrial warehouse at the north end of San Diego's Little Italy neighborhood is now a fine-dining establishment excelling in passion and precision.
+What was once an industrial warehouse at the north end of Little Italy, one of the most famous San Diego neighborhoods, is now a fine-dining establishment excelling in passion and precision.
 Juniper and Ivy hand-selects its seasonal ingredients and allows the chef to create ever-evolving menus, with the goal of enabling each ingredient to live up to its full potential and allowing consumers to start a conversation about their dining experience.
-From oysters topped with fennel; to a mushroom and Swiss madeline with thyme jam; to crispy sweet potatoes accented by Oaxacan cheese, mole, and spiced pecans, each plate is intentionally designed and prepared to order.
+From oysters topped with fennel to a mushroom and Swiss Madeline with thyme jam, crispy sweet potatoes accented by Oaxacan cheese, mole, and spiced pecans – each plate is intentionally designed and prepared to order.

-Nestled along the Monterey coast in the small town of Marina, Salt Wood Kitchen and Oysterette provides three distinct dining opportunities; eat inside the elegantly modern dining room, sit in the lounge for a more relaxed atmosphere, or dine alfresco on the patio.
-Start with the coal-roasted marinated olives as well as the local cheeses served alongside grilled bread and fruit preserves.
+Nestled along the marina in Monterey, Salt Wood Kitchen and Oysterette provides three distinct dining opportunities; eat inside the elegantly modern dining room, sit in the lounge for a more relaxed atmosphere, or dine alfresco on the patio.
+Start with the coal-roasted marinated olives along with the local cheeses served with grilled bread and fruit preserves.
 Then, move on to a selection of seasonal oysters or the decadent butternut squash soup topped with Dungeness crab and pomegranate seeds.

 Located in the upscale shopping district of Walnut Creek, Telefèric Barcelona serves up authentic Catalan fare in California’s East Bay Area.
 The food is prepared with an authentic flair that could only come from a true Barcelonian—which it does, thanks to chef Oscar Cabezas.
 Begin your culinary journey with one of the croquetas or the beef cannelloni made with béchamel, oyster king mushrooms, and truffled foie gras shavings.
 Move on to the delicate prawns sauteéd with Spanish olive oil and flakes of fresh garlic, or to the chicken empanadas with spicy aioli.
 But make sure to save room for the star of the show: paella.
 Whether you are craving seasonal vegetables or lobster, Telefèric Barcelona is sure to delight your senses.
-Dining at this authentic Spanish tapas restaurant is one of the most fun things to do in Walnut Creek and is best shared with a friend or two to help you finish every last bite of the generous portions.)
+Dining at this authentic Spanish tapas restaurant is one of the most fun things to do in Walnut Creek and is best shared with a friend or two, as someone needs to help you finish every last bite of the generous portions.